4MarkusMarkus/marinade-tenderize-from-hackaton/README.md

 Our vision is to make staking stupid simple, thus leveling the playing field for the everyday user and give them the benefits of blockchain OGs 😎.
 We aim to serve users first, hence being chain neutral, offering coins based on what people desire.
 We believe in the decentralized Web3 vision, therefore our main principles is keep our solution trust minimized and validator agnostic.

+## Want to know more?

+You can learn more about how the system works in our DOCs folder.
+There you can find:

+- Quick run of what we are trying to achieve in our [**presentation**](https://docs.google.com/presentation/d/1bxq5OFFLnhV04XF_nPiQVW-V7kMjSFducbtnAa89CZM/edit?usp=sharing)
+- System overview in this [**document**](https://docs.google.com/document/d/1U-Hq9P6M7Epuh3WJ-dXEb6PXd-GBIGlgEodyjIEStVc/edit?usp=sharing)
+- Overview of our solution in this [**schema**](https://github.com/Tenderize/Tenderize-on-solana/blob/main/docs/Tenderize.me%20-%20Solana%20program%20schemaF.png)